Ortham/ortham.github.io/_posts/2015-08-23-boss-development-resumed.md

 ---
 title:  BOSS Development Resumed!
 date:   2015-08-23
-summary:  I’ve been replaced, and it’s in good hands.
+excerpt:  I’ve been replaced, and it’s in good hands.
 ---

 ## A New Hope